MrCrushinnuts/HTML-Video-Tag-Extractor-and-Updater/README.md

 Installation

     Clone the repository:

 git clone https://github.com/your-username/html-video-tag-extractor.git

 Install dependencies:

     pip install requests beautifulsoup4

 Usage

     python main.py

     Enter the website URL when prompted.

     Follow the instructions to choose an <iframe> tag and specify the HTML file to update.

+Tutorial
 Fetching Video Tags

     Enter the URL of the website containing the video(s) you want to extract.